Palestinian handicrafts: Soap-making

 Nabulsi soap is a type of castile soap produced only in Nablus in the West Bank.
 An olive oil-based soap, it is made up of three primary ingredients: virgin olive oil, water, and a sodium compound.
 Nabulsi workers who make the soap are proud of its unique smell, which they see as a signifier of the quality and purity of its ingredients.

 Long reputed to be a fine product, since as early as the 10th century, Nabulsi soap has been exported across the Arab world and even to Europe.
 Though the number of soap factories has plummeted from a peak of thirty in the 19th century to only two today, efforts to preserve this important part of Palestinian and Nabulsi cultural heritage continue.
+Until today, in Nablus, you can find Nabulsi soap beautifully stacked into towers by street vendors, awaiting purchase.

 Bamboo furniture

-The Palestinians have a long history in creating both furniture and household objects.
+Palestinians have a long history in creating both furniture and household objects.
 This skill was handed down for generations, although has dwindled in recent years.
 Bamboo made its way to the area from the Far East along the Silk Road and was processed by the buyers.
 The bamboo is boiled, scraped, burnt and then dried in order to harden it into shapes.
 No machines are used in the production of Palestinian furniture, it is completely man-made by between one and three men.